 Having said that, it is very important that you do not import snails from different countries or states before you confirm it is legal to do so.
 Even if you got one from outside your home, it is important that you make sure it is native to this area in case you are planning to release it back into the wild.

-Probably the most popular snail to have as a pet is the garden snails.
-It is a dark-brown land snail type that you can easily get without any cost.
-Moreover, taking care of this small creature is simple.
+- Garden snail – Probably the most popular snail to have as a pet.
+It is around 1.5 inches in size (about 4 cm) and has brown color.
 If you do not want to keep it for a long time, you can just put it back to nature.
-It is around 1.5 inches in size (about 4 cm) and has brown color.

-Apart from the general attributes of snails, Roman snails are widely used in biology classrooms for enriching student’s observations.
-Snails’ life span is actually longer in captivity.
+- Roman snails – Apart from the general attributes of snails, are widely used in biology classrooms for enriching student’s observations.
 Although this species is legal in the US, they are protected in the IUCN Red List.
-Killing or commercializing them is illegal in the UK.
+Killing or commercializing them is illegal in the UK

-Giant African Land Snails are easy to take care of.
+- Giant African Land Snails are easy to take care of.
 As their name implies, their size is huge as the adults can be as big as your palms.
-One of the best parts about this land snail you might not know: the Giant African Land Snails have an excellent sense of smell, that helps them to recognize the owner.
-However, this species is illegal to have as a pet in the US and in some other countries as they are very destructive to the corps.
+This species is illegal to have as a pet in the US and in some other countries as they are very destructive to the corps

 The easiest (and cheapest) way to get a snail pet is by looking around your garden.
 Probably you can find a garden snail or a roman snail tucking under leaves or plant pots.
 You can find them in many parts of nature.
 So if you didn’t find one in your garden, you can try to look for them in wooded areas around your neighborhood.
 Some tips on finding them in nature are looking for them after a rainy day or during the evening.
 They are much harder to find during a hot day.